Content protected from screenshots

 Related Questions

-What is the maximum number of electrons that can exist in a shell with principal quantum number n=1?
+What is the significance of the principal quantum number 'n'?